rthomps12/rthomps12.github.io/pages/archive.md

 ---
 layout: archive
 title: News
-description: News & blog posts
+description: Updates from the Thompson Group
-permalink: /blog/
+permalink: /news/
 ---

 <!-- Content here would shop up above your list of posts -->